Welcome to the fluidfm forum

 Probe coating with 0.1 mg/ml PLL-PEG

-- Perform the Prepare system workflow.
+- Perform the Preparation workflow.

-- Probe is coated and ready to be used for Pick and Place experiment.
+- Probe is coated and ready to be used for pick and place experiment.

 However, if using untreated plates, PLL coating is required.
 Add 800µl of a 0.1mg/ml PLL solution per well.
 After 1h incubation at room temperature, rinse 5 times with PBS.